-- 108.1 Board of Appeals established.
-In order to hear and decide appeals of orders or decisions made by the Fire Code Official relative to the application and interpretation of this Code, there shall be and is hereby created a board of appeals.
+108.1 Board of Appeals established.
+In order to hear and decide appeals of orders or decisions or determinations made by the fire code official relative to the application and interpretation of this Code, there shall be and is hereby created a board of appeals.
 The County Executive Officer shall provide staff services for the board.
-The board of appeals shall be appointed by the District's Board of Directors and shall hold office at its pleasure.
-The board shall adopt rules of procedure for conducting its business, and shall render all decisions and findings in writing to the appellant with a duplicate copy to the Fire Code Official. - 108.2 Limitations on authority.
+The board of appeals shall be appointed by the governing body District's Board of Directors and shall hold office at its pleasure.
+The fire code official shall be an ex officio member of said board but shall not have a vote on any matter before the board.
+The board shall adopt rules of procedure for conducting its business, and shall render all decisions and findings in writing to the appellant with a duplicate copy to the fire code official.

+108.2 Limitations on authority.
 An application for appeal shall be based on a claim that the intent of this Code or the rules legally adopted hereunder have been incorrectly interpreted, the provisions of this Code do not fully apply, or an equivalent method of protection or safety is proposed with the exception of the provisions dealing with the abatement of combustible and flammable materials in Appendix W. The board shall have no authority to waive the requirements of this Code or state law.
-The board also shall have no authority to hear appeals regarding opinions provided to other governmental agencies by Fire District personnel (e.g. on projects currently under review by a planning commission, city council, board of supervisors, etc.). - 108.2.1 Finality.
+The board also shall have no authority to hear appeals regarding opinions provided to other governmental agencies by Fire District personnel (e.g. on projects currently under review by a planning commission, city council, board of supervisors, etc.).

+108.2.1 Finality.
 The Board of Appeals' decisions shall be final, except in the case of appeals from the Fire District and other governmental agencies.
-Such agencies may seek review of any adverse Board of Appeals' decision by the Board of Directors. - 108.3 Members and qualifications.
+Such agencies may seek review of any adverse Board of Appeals' decision by the Board of Directors.

+108.3 Members and qualifications.
 The board of appeals shall consist of five members who are residents of the County of Ventura: a Fire Department member (not employed by the District), a Licensed Architect, a Licensed Engineer, a Licensed General Contractor, and a member of the public at large.
-Each member must be qualified by experience and training to pass on matters pertaining to hazards of fire, explosions, hazardous conditions or fire protection systems and are not employees of the District.
+Each member must be qualified by experience and training to pass on matters pertaining to hazards of fire, explosions, hazardous conditions or fire protection systems and are not employees of the jurisdiction District.